greenfork/kisa/README.md

 Please be kind and understanding to everyone.

 Are you new to mailing lists?
 Please check out [this tutorial](https://man.sr.ht/lists.sr.ht/).
+There's also the [in-detail comparison video](https://youtu.be/XVe9SD3kSR0) of pull requests versus patches.

 [announce-list]: https://lists.sr.ht/~greenfork/kisa-announce
 [devel-list]: https://lists.sr.ht/~greenfork/kisa-devel